bostonmesh/bostonmesh/README.md

 ## Updating the home page

 The home page is powered by `src/pages/index.js`.
-We can modify the html contained within that file to update the home page.
+We can modify the html (actually JSX) contained within that file to update the home page.

+## Updating styling

+You can update styles by modifying `src/css/custom.scss`.

 ## Creating new pages